mvpapen/JWL-Assistant/README.md

   - Ensure port/password match Settings
 - Zoom join failed:
   - Confirm Zoom desktop app is installed
-  - Confirm meeting ID is valid
+  - Confirm meeting ID and Name is valid
 - OCR not working:
   - Recheck Tesseract path
-  - Re-select OCR ROI in Settings
+  - Re-select OCR ROI in Settings ( Monitor scale best results at 100%)
   -
 OSC Mixer UI for  Behringer XAir 18 with USB, or 16 no USB connection to PC= Analog only